 3. Top 3 programming languages for kids who are 14 years and above

 Kids love learning Scratch.
-This is because it is a visual programming language for children.
-It is a free programming language, developed by MIT’s Lifelong Kindergarten Lab.
+It is because it is a visual programming language for children.
+It is a free programming language developed by MIT’s Lifelong Kindergarten Lab.
 Scratch includes beginners’ tutorials, curriculum instructions to assist parents, and a network of users.

-Similarly, Carnegie-Melon University designed Alice – a free 3D programming tool.
-Alice is designed to teach kids programming languages.
-It teaches object-oriented programming languages like C++ by a building blocks method, and drag-and-drop interface that is similar to Scratch.
-It is a visual approach that allows children to get creative and design animations, and games.
+It is a visual approach that allows children to get creative and create animations and games.
 For instance, kids can design 3D models, camera motions, and scenery accordingly.
 A simple play button allows them to go over their creation with ease.

-Most importantly, the code appears on the side of your screen as you link code-blocks together, and you can switch programming languages.
+Most importantly, the code appears on the side of your screen as you link code blocks together, and you can switch programming languages.
 Doing this enables you to see the differences in language syntax.
-Therefore, Blockly is perfect to teach younger and older kids programming languages of a wide range.
-Blockly is the backbone for the Android App Inventor since Android apps are created on it.
+Therefore, Blockly is a perfect language to teach younger and older kids programming.
+Blockly is the backbone of android apps created by Android Developers.
 MIT has now taken control of Blockly.

 The top 3 kids’ coding languages for children over the age of 10 are here!